j0r1/GRALE2/pygrale/doc/source/grale_editor.rst

 GRALE Editor
 ============

+**Note:** this page is far from complete, the most complete description of what it can do can be found in the :ref:`tutorial <tut-graleeditor>`.

 The GRALE Editor is a Graphical User Interface (GUI) tool to help create and visualize input that's going to be used for gravitational lens inversions.